wp-plugins/social-polls-by-opinionstage/readme.txt

 = Main Poll Features: =

- * Create, delete or edit your polls at anytime
+ * Create, delete or edit your polls
  * Poll your site visitors using their social network identities or anonymously
  * View the full poll participant list
  * Filter the poll participant list according to side votes